CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: : Chat-based Helper for Organizational Intelligence Repository

-\sys{} uses Slack as the front-end client where members interact with the system.
-The backend server is built with the JavaScript-based Slack Bolt\footnote{https://api.slack.com/bolt} framework on top of Express.
-In this setup, the server acts as an HTTP service that receives events from the Slack client as requests and returns messages as HTTP responses.
-The server is also connected to the lab's GitHub repository through the GitHub REST API\footnote{https://docs.github.com/en/rest}, which serves as the canonical backend store for documentation.
-All documents in the repository are maintained in Markdown format, providing a lightweight and widely supported format.
-This stack allows Slack to serve as the entry point for everyday interactions, while GitHub provides persistent storage and version control for organizational memory.
+\sys{} uses Slack as the front-end client and is built with the Slack Bolt\footnote{https://api.slack.com/bolt} framework.
+The backend connects to the lab's GitHub repository through the GitHub REST API\footnote{https://docs.github.com/en/rest}, which serves as the persistent store for documentation in Markdown format.
+This stack allows Slack to serve as the entry point for everyday interactions, while GitHub provides version control for organizational memory.